XDjackieXD/SAMBL/README.md

 As this piece of software is feature complete for our usecase it won't see updates often.
 I will maintain functionality with new samba and python versions though as we are actively using this piece of software for our internal fileserver.

+IMPORTANT: Please make sure that the reverse proxy pointing at this service sets the X-Forwarded-Proto header! (see NGINX example)

 ## Dependencies

 - python